Sheyi Ojo: Loan to Wigan

-Loan to Wolverhampton
+Loan to Wolverhampton Wanderers

 On 2 August 2015, Ojo scored the winning goal for Liverpool in a friendly against Swindon Town.
-In 4 August 2015, Liverpool announced that Ojo had signed a new long-term contract with the club and confirmed that he would join Wolverhampton Wanderers on a season-long loan.
+On 4 August 2015, Liverpool announced that Ojo had signed a new long-term contract with the club and confirmed that he would join Wolverhampton Wanderers on a season-long loan.
 He made his Wolves debut on the opening day of the 2015–16 Championship season as a substitute, coming on in the 84th minute and picking up a yellow card as his side went on to beat Blackburn Rovers.
 Three days later, he made his first start for Wolves in a 2–1 League Cup win over Newport County, assisting Nouha Dicko for Wolves' opening goal.

 Return to Liverpool

 He was recalled by Liverpool on 7 January 2016.
-The next day, Ojo made his competitive first-team debut for Liverpool, as a substitute in the FA Cup Third Round tie against Exeter City that ended in a 2–2 draw.
+The next day, Ojo made his competitive first-team debut for Liverpool, as a substitute in the FA Cup Third round tie against Exeter City that ended in a 2–2 draw.
 He scored his first competitive goal for Liverpool in the replay against Exeter on 20 January; his goal was the second in a 3–0 victory.

 Ojo made his Premier League debut on 20 March 2016, replacing Joe Allen in the 87th minute in a 3–2 loss away to Southampton at St Mary's Stadium.
 Three weeks later, he made his first start for Liverpool in the Premier League against Stoke City at Anfield, where he assisted Daniel Sturridge for Liverpool's second goal in a 4–1 win, before being replaced by Divock Origi.

 Ahead of the 2016–17 season, Ojo sustained a fracture in his back and did not return to first team training until mid-November.